Sentinel-1 Mission¶

 The Sentinel-1 Constellation¶

-As of December 23, 2021, Sentinel-1B is no longer able to acquire data.
-An anomaly related to the power supply cannot be repaired, and the satellite will be decommissioned.
-Refer to ESA's documentation of the end of the Sentinel-1B mission for more information.
+As of December 23, 2021, Sentinel-1B was no longer able to acquire data.
+An anomaly related to the power supply could not be repaired, and the satellite has been decommissioned.
+Refer to ESA documentation of the end of the Sentinel-1B mission for more information.

-The gaps in coverage were particularly noticeable the first few months after Sentinel-1B lost power, but there are still some areas with little to no coverage.
+The gaps in coverage were particularly noticeable the first few months after Sentinel-1B lost power, but some areas continued to have little or no coverage in the period from December 2021 to April 2025, when Sentinel-1C began acquiring data regularly.
 Keep this in mind as you search for data in your area of interest.
-If there are fewer results than you would expect, you can download current acquisition plans for the mission from ESA to view the acquisition plan for your area and time period of interest.
+If there are fewer results than you would expect, you can download acquisition plans for the mission from ESA to view the acquisition plan for your area and time period of interest.